FarrarE/DMScreen/README.md

 2. Display Characters in the list. ✅
 3. Add Monsters to the list. ✅
 4. Display Monsters in list. ✅
-5. Remove items from the list.
+5. Remove items from the list.✅
 6. Track current Turn. ✅
 7. Sort List by initiative. ✅
 8. Turn iterator. ✅
-9. Store list using browser storage.
+9. Store List.

 ## Stretch Goals